Last Updated on

 - Stretch Marks:

 Your tummy, thighs, hips, and buttocks will begin to bear the brunt of your expanding pregnancy bump.
 These stretch marks appear as dark streaks caused due to the tearing of the supportive tissue below the skin.
 The lighter skinned you are, the higher your chance of getting them.
 They usually don’t go away after birth, but do become a lot less visible.
+Do not worry or panic about them.

 - Spider Veins: